 This guide provides information and advice on prickly heat.
 Prickly heat is a common issue which can be extremely uncomfortable.
 We look at what prickly heat is, what causes it and how to choose a sunscreen for skin prone to prickly heat.

 For around 10% of the population, prickly heat can make hot summer days and beach holidays almost unbearable.
-However for many people, simply switching to a non-waterproof, chemical-free sunscreen could significantly reduce the irritating effects of prickly heat.
+However for many people, simply switching to a non-waterproof, silicone-free sunscreen could significantly reduce the irritating effects of prickly heat.

 What is prickly heat?